damianfanaro/damianfanaro.github.io/_posts/2015-04-07-java-interview-questions.md

 - When does an object become eligible for garbage collection?
 - Can memory leaks occur in Java?
 - What is the meaning of “GC Overhead Limit Exceeded”?
-- What is the purpose of overriding the finalize() method?
+- What is the purpose of overriding the `finalize()` method?

 ### Classpath

-- Why Java uses Classpath parameter or environment variables?
+- Why Java uses classpath parameter or environment variables?
-- When does Java read values of Classpath environment variable?
+- When does Java read values of classpath environment variable?
-- How to set Java Classpath on Windows, Unix, Linux and Mac?
+- How to set Java classpath on Windows, Unix, Linux and Mac?
-- How do I check the CLASSPATH variable is set in my machine?
+- How do I check the `CLASSPATH` variable is set in my machine?
-- How to set Multiple Jar Files in Java Classpath?
+- How to set multiple JAR files in Java classpath?
-- What is the difference between NoClassDefFoundError and ClassNotFoundException?
-When NoClassDefFoundError and ClassNotFoundException are thrown?
+- What is the difference between `NoClassDefFoundError` and `ClassNotFoundException`?
+When `NoClassDefFoundError` and `ClassNotFoundException` are thrown?
-- How can we include Jar within a Jar in java classpath?
+- How can we include JAR within a JAR in Java classpath?
-- How to read a file from CLASSPATH in java?
+- How to read a file from `CLASSPATH` in Java?
-- How to find which jar file is being used by Java run-time?
+- How to find which JAR file is being used by Java run-time?
 - How to find the load location of a Java class file at run-time?
-- How Java handles Two classes with same name in classpath
+- How Java handles two classes with same name in classpath?
-- How to Add A Jar File To Java Load Path At Run Time
+- How to add a JAR file to Java load path at run-time?
-- Why calling System.setProperty() does not affect the classpath at run-time?
+- Why calling `System.setProperty()` does not affect the classpath at run-time?
-- How to Add A Jar File To Java System Classpath At Run-time?
+- How to add A JAR file to Java system classpath at run-time?
 - How to get a list of resources from a directory in Java classpath?

 ### Java Architecture Scalability

-- What Do You Mean By High Availability?
+- What do you mean by high availability?
-- What Is Scalability?
+- What is scalability?
-- What Is A Cluster?
+- What is a cluster?
-- Why Do You Need Clustering?
+- Why do you need clustering?
-- What Is Middle Tier Clustering?
+- What is middle tier clustering?
-- What Is Load Balancing?
+- What is load balancing?
-- What Is Sticky Session (session Affinity) Load Balancing?
-What Do You Mean By 'session Affinity'?
+- What is sticky session (session affinity) load balancing?
+What do you mean by 'session affinity'?
-- Why Sticky Session?
-- How It Is Done?
+- Why sticky session?
+How it is done?
-- What Are The Issues With Sticky Session?
+- What are the issues with sticky session?
-- What Is IP Address Affinity Technique For Load Balancing?
+- What is IP address affinity technique for load balancing?
-- What Is Failover?
-- What Is Session Replication?
-- What Does Distributable Tag Means In Web.xml ?
+- What is failover?
-- What Are The Requirements For Making A Java EE Application Session Replication Enabled?
-- What Are Different Mechanism Of Session Replication?
+- What is session replication?
+- What does distributable tag means in `web.xml`?
+- What are the requirements for making a JEE application session replication enabled?
+- What are different mechanism of session replication?
-- What Is CAP Theorem?
+- What is CAP theorem?
-- What Is Sharding?
+- What is sharding?
-- What Is ACID Property Of A System?
+- What is ACID property of a system?
-- What Is BASE Property Of A System?
+- What is BASE property of a system?
-- What Do You Mean By Eventual Consistency?
-What Does Eventually Consistent Mean?
+- What do you mean by eventual consistency?
+What does eventually consistent mean?
-- What Is Shared Nothing Architecture?
-How Does It Scale?
+- What is **shared nothing** architecture?
+How does it scale?
-- How Do You Update A Live Heavy Traffic Site With Minimum Or Zero Down Time?
+- How do you update a live heavy traffic site with minimum or zero down time?